kennyhA310/ubuntu-stig-hardening/README.md

-# Ubuntu 24.04 STIG Hardening Lab 🔐
+# Ubuntu 24.04 STIG Hardening

 ## 📌 Overview
 This project demonstrates the implementation of DISA STIG-aligned security controls on an Ubuntu 24.04 virtual machine using OpenSCAP.
 The lab simulates a real-world vulnerability remediation workflow by identifying noncompliant configurations, applying fixes, and validating improvements through iterative scanning.